BishopFox/badPods/README.md

 # Organization
 * 128 self-contained, ready to use manifests.
 Why so many?
-   * 8 badPods (hostpid, hostnetwork, everything-allowed, etc.)
+   * 8 Bad Pods (hostpid, hostnetwork, everything-allowed, etc.)
    * 8 resource types that can create pods (pod, deployment, replicaset, statefulset, etc.)
    * 2 ways to access the created pods (exec & reverse shell)